 For Other Dayanim

 Consultation via phone or email with our coordinator and/or our Av Bet Din has proven valuable to many of our members.

 In-service training in recent years has consisted of a highly regarded, 4-hour-long, bienniel yom iyun.

 Our meeting with candidates typically begin by offering them an opportunity to recount their decision to become a Jew.
 We also ensure that they are converting freely, and that they understand what it means to live as a Jew.
 We don’t expect them to be an expert on Judaism; however, we do expect them to be committed to continuing to learn.
 We avoid trick questions.

 Typically a member of the panel will explore the candidate’s relationship to touchstones such as Shabbat and kashrut.
 We expect the candidate to say that “Shabbat is a special day for me (and my family) in the following ways” or “My Jewish way of eating is as follows.”
 We expect them have some exposure to, and respect for, traditional practices, even if they are not following them at this time.

 When a candidate is accepted, the session closes with his/her reading aloud of our “Declaration of Jewish Commitment.”

 Yes, but it rarely happens.
-It’s rare because our coordinator has worked with the sponsoring rabbi in advance, in order to ensure that the candidate is truly ready.
+It’s rare because our executive director has worked with the sponsoring rabbi in advance, in order to ensure that the candidate is truly ready.